The Long Walk (2025 film): Critical response

 David Jonsson's performance in particular was singled out for praise.

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 34 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Several reviewers praised the film for its performances, emotional impact, and cinematography.
 Clint Worthington of RogerEbert.com awarded the film 3 out of 4 stars, giving attention to the acting and the dynamics between characters.
 In Variety, Siddhant Adlakha praised the actors for creating characters that appeared "well-rounded and fully formed", which compensated for the vagueness of the world they inhabit.
 Nick Schager of The Daily Beast wrote that the cinematography imbued the film with a "stark, morose beauty".
 Writing for Slate, Rebecca Onion described the film adaptation as better than the source material: "Stephen King has been adapted a lot, but this is the leanest, meanest adaptation of his work in a long time."

 The film also received criticism for what some reviewers perceived as a thinly drawn premise and minimalistic approach to character development, including from Steve Rose of The Guardian.
-Rose noted that the script left the viewer to fill in many blanks, writing: "It is left to the viewer to fill in the gaps, suppress their niggling questions and just go along with it."
+Rose noted that the script left many blanks, writing: "It is left to the viewer to fill in the gaps, suppress their niggling questions and just go along with it."
 In The Washington Post, Michael O'Sullivan observed: "How the contest is intended to restore what is described as the struggling American economy — let alone give viewers a sense of hope, as the overseer of the walk, identified only as the Major (a cartoonish Mark Hamill), declares — is a mystery."
 Jeannette Catsoulis of The New York Times also found that the plot strained credulity and that the director "forgot to entertain the audience".